arkadiko-dao/arkadiko/docs/grant.md

 - Landing Page + Documentation
   - Documentation will be written as a Gitbook page
   - A set of great DeFi landing pages will be used as inspiration, e.g. https://yearn.finance/ and https://uniswap.org/.
 The landing page should be very succinct and simple, and acts as the product itself, with a clear call to action to connect your wallet.
-- I will work with a designer who can improve UI & UX
-- Until a production-ready Oracle is available, I will have to build out a mechanism that reliably updates the price feed oracle through a simple cron job
+- Until a production-ready Oracle is available, I will have to build out a mechanism that reliably updates the price feed oracle through a simple cron job that pushes the last price on-chain every 30 seconds or so.

 A functional v0.1 can be tested at https://github.com/philipdesmedt/arkadiko-dao.
-It requires running mocknet.
-A demo video can be seen here: https://www.loom.com/share/1100b5f51b8945d6b62100b774d77b23
+It requires running mocknet. **I used to have a demo video here, but since this project is evolving so rapidly, it is simply outdated within a few days.
+I'm happy to do a demo to whoever wants to see one - just text me on Discord (pipje#2872)**.

 ### Success Metrics